withastro/docs/src/pages/en/migrate.md

 ### `<Markdown />` Component Removed

-If you were previously using Astro's built-in `<Markdown />` component, this has been moved to a separate package.
-You will now need to install `@astrojs/markdown` and update your imports accordingly.
+Astro's built-in `<Markdown />` component has been moved to a separate package.
+To continue using this component, you will now need to install `@astrojs/markdown` and update your imports accordingly.
 For more details, see [the `@astrojs/markdown` README](https://github.com/withastro/astro/tree/main/packages/markdown/component).

 :::tip
 Astro now has support for [MDX](https://mdxjs.com/) through our [MDX integration](https://github.com/withastro/astro/tree/main/packages/integrations/mdx).
 MDX gives you the ability to include both Markdown and imported components in the same file.
 MDX can be good alternative for the `<Markdown />` component due to its large community and stable APIs.